microsoft/PlanetaryComputerDataCatalog/docs/overview/explorer.md

 After selecting a dataset, a pre-configured query and appropriate rendering options are automatically selected to get you started.
 Many datasets have several options for both, while others are best represented by a single query and rendering option.
-Customizing both of these presets are on our roadmap.
+Customizing both of these presets is on our roadmap.
 While using the Explorer, the URL in your web browser will contain the relevant selections, and can be bookmarked or shared.